The Lego Movie 2: The Second Part: Casting

 On March 23, 2018, it was reported that Tiffany Haddish had been cast in the film to voice a new lead character, while returning actors would be Pratt as Emmet, Elizabeth Banks as Wyldstyle, Arnett as Batman, Channing Tatum as Superman, and Jonah Hill as Green Lantern.
 Stephanie Beatriz and Arturo Castro were announced to be part of the film on June 4, 2018.
 Castro was replaced by Richard Ayoade in the final film.
-During San Diego Comic Con 2018, it was announced that Pratt would also voice a new character in addition to Emmet, Rex Dangervest, who is based after Pratt himself.
+During San Diego Comic-Con in 2018, it was announced that Pratt would also voice a new character in addition to Emmet, Rex Dangervest, who is based after Pratt himself.
 In November 2018, Maya Rudolph joined the cast.
 In early January 2019, it was revealed that Jason Momoa would reprise his role as Aquaman from the DC Extended Universe.
 Gal Gadot was to also reprise her role as Wonder Woman from the DC Extended Universe, replacing Cobie Smulders from the previous film, but Smulders ended up returning shortly before the film's release.

 Daniel Radcliffe was originally set to voice a look-alike of his Harry Potter known as Larry Potter, but his scene was ultimately cut.
 It was revealed by Mitchell that Radcliffe's cameo was deleted due to not wanting to risk anything that would upset the Harry Potter fandom.
 The character was replaced by Larry Poppins (another look-alike character based on a British media icon).